THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Product Reviews / Main Nibbles / Pastas

-Pasta Glossary
+Pasta Types: A Pasta Glossary

-Our Glossary of Pasta Terms From A (Agnolotti) to Z (Zitone) Reveals A Vast World Beyond Linguine
+Pasta Terms From A (Agnolotti) to Z (Zitone):

 If you love pasta, you’ll love learning the terms you don’t already know.
-For a visual chart of the different pasta shapes in this glossary, see our article on Pasta Shapes.
+For a visual chart of the different pasta shapes in this glossary, see our article on pasta shapes.

 While this glossary includes international pastas, from Asian rice sticks to Polish pierogies, most of it focuses on Italian pasta.
 Think of Italian pasta in these general categories: